Marlion Jackson

-Marlion G. Jackson Jr. (born October 11, 1975) is an American former professional football running back and linebacker.
+Marlion G. Jackson Jr. (born October 11, 1975) is an American former professional football player who was a running back and linebacker in the National Football League and Arena Football League (AFL).
 He was born in Detroit, Michigan.
-He attended Saginaw Valley State University, where he played football for two seasons.
-He played for the Philadelphia Soul in the Arena Football League from 2004 to 2005.
+He played college football for two seasons with the Saginaw Valley State Cardinals.
+He played for the Philadelphia Soul in the AFL from 2004 to 2005.
 In 2005, he signed with the Las Vegas Gladiators.
-In 2006, Jackson played one game with the Atlanta Falcons of the NFL.
+In 2006, Jackson played one game with the NFL's Atlanta Falcons.
 Jackson returned to the Gladiators in 2008, who had since relocated to Cleveland.